k63207/fluent-plugin-http-healthcheck/README.md

 [Fluentd](https://fluentd.org/) input plugin to do something.

-* Just return HTTP status code 200
+* return HTTP status code 200 only
 * Used for health check with load balancer such as AWS

 ## Installation